COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecification.md

 ## Introduction

-The Republic is a platform aimed at revolutionizing citizen engagement with government services.
-This document provides a detailed description of the system architecture, including the technologies used and the design principles followed to ensure a robust, scalable, and secure system.
+## The Republic is a platform aimed at revolutionizing citizen engagement with government services.
+This document outlines the architectural design of The Republic project, focusing on the system's performance, scalability, reliability, security, maintainability, and usability while facilitating future evolution from a monolithic to a microservice architecture.

----

 [Back to Full Documentation](./../README.md)